davidycliao/legisCrawler/README.md

 Makes a bare clone of the external repository in a local directory
 ```
 - You will need to use [chromedriver](https://chromedriver.chromium.org/downloads) to assist you with scraping the data.
-- Open it with a project/package format(`Pycharm` recommended).
-- Run it in the terminal
+- Run it in the terminal via the environment set up via `Anaconda Navigator`
-- Then you will be asked which term you would like to scrape.
+- Then you will be asked which term (2nd - 10th) you would like to scrape.

 ## Note
-If there’s anything you need about the application and end-to-end use, please don’t hesitate to send me a message.
+If there’s anything you need about the application and end-to-end use, please don’t hesitate to send me a message in [Discussion](https://github.com/davidycliao/legisCrawler/discussions) 📣.